 4.4 The PSIAS requires the self-assessment to be subject to an External Quality Assessment (EQA) each five years, by appropriately qualified and independent reviewers.
 To achieve this, an "EQA Peer Review Framework" was developed by the Scottish Local Authorities Chief Internal Auditors Group (SLACIAG), with Midlothian Council's first EQA in March 2018 carried out by Highland Council.
 SLACIAG has refined its "EQA Peer Review Framework" based on lessons learned and a programme for the second phase has been finalised.
-Midlothian Council's EQA is expected to be carried out by East Renfrewshire Council during 2023, to meet the requirements.
+Midlothian Council's EQA is expected to be carried out by East Renfrewshire Council during 2024, to meet the requirements, this has been delayed awaiting confirmation of requirement to complete given new PSIAS requirements being implemented in 2025.

-Duncan Stainbank Bsc (Hons) CPFA Chief Internal Auditor 9 June 2023
+Duncan Stainbank Bsc (Hons) CPFA Chief Internal Auditor 4 June 2024